grafana/mimir/docs/configuration/config-file-reference.md

 ### `compactor_config`

-The `compactor_config` configures the compactor for the blocks storage.
+The `compactor_config` configures the compactor service.

 ```yaml
 # List of compaction time ranges.